nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 ## Quick Start
-If you are a first-time user of Fluffle, make use you follow the instruction below:
+If you are a first-time user of Fluffle, make use you follow the instructions below:

 1. Check that your computer has `Java 11` installed.
 2. Get the latest **Fluffle** from [here](https://github.com/AY2021S1-CS2113T-W11-4/tp/releases).
 3. Copy the file to the folder you want to use as the home folder.
+4. Open a command prompt window in the folder by typing 'cmd' in the navigation bar at the top of the window.
-4. Type in a command prompt `java -jar duke.jar` and press Enter.
+5. In the command prompt window, type`java -jar duke.jar` and press Enter.
 If the setup is correct, you should see something like below:
 ```
 --------------------------------------------------------------
 Write a story with